-- You need to be the biological or adoptive parent of the student for whom the Federal PLUS Loan is being borrowed.
-The spouse of a parent who has remarried (i.e., the student’s stepparent) is also eligible to borrow a PLUS on the student’s behalf, if his/her income and assets have been included on the student’s FAFSA (Free Application for Federal Student Aid).
+- You (the borrower) must be the biological or adoptive parent of the student for whom the Direct PLUS loan is being borrowed.
+The spouse of a parent who has remarried (i.e., the student’s stepparent) is also eligible to borrow a PLUS loan if his/her income and assets have been included on the eligible student’s FAFSA (Free Application for Federal Student Aid).
 Both parents may get a PLUS loan providing the total aid package does not exceed the student’s cost of attendance.

-- You and the student must meet the basic eligibility requirements for federal student aid, including:
+- You and the student must meet the basic eligibility requirements for federal student aid, which includes:

-- The student needs to be an eligible dependent undergraduate student who is enrolled at least half time (six credit hours) in a program leading to a degree or certificate at the University of Louisville.
+- The student needs to be an eligible dependent undergraduate student who is enrolled at least half time (six credit hours) in an eligible program of study.

-- You must not have an adverse credit history (a credit check will be performed).
-If parents are denied a PLUS loan due to adverse credit, the student may become eligible to apply for additional unsubsidized Direct Stafford loans.
+- You (the borrower) must not have an adverse credit history.
+A credit check will be performed during the application process.
+If a parent is denied a PLUS loan due to adverse credit, the parent may obtain an endorser or appeal the credit decision.
+These options will be provided as part of the application process.
+If a parent is unable to secure a PLUS loan, the undergraduate dependent student may be eligible for additional unsubsidized loans.
 Amounts vary depending on the student's academic level.
-Please see application procedures below.
+Additional information is provided below.

 Borrowing Limits for PLUS Loans

-The parent borrower may borrow an amount up to the cost of attendance minus other financial assistance received.
+The parent borrower may borrow an amount up to the undergraduate dependent student’s cost of attendance minus other financial assistance received.
 If you request a loan amount greater than your eligibility, the loan will automatically be reduced to the maximum amount eligible.
-If the student’s award package changes after the PLUS is awarded, the PLUS loan and/or aid in the student’s name are subject to adjustment.
+If the student’s award package changes after the PLUS is awarded, the PLUS loan and/or other aid the student is awarded are subject to adjustment and/or cancellation.

 How Parents Apply

-- The student must have a current official FAFSA on file and have received an award notification from our office.
+- The student must have a current official FAFSA on file and have received an award notification from our office or have had his/her federal aid eligibility evaluated.
 Do not complete the next steps if this step is not complete!

-- To apply, go to StudentLoans.gov.
-(Note: This is the U.S. Department of Education’s official student loan website, which has a .gov extension.
-Do not use StudentLoans.com, which is a commercial website.)
+- To apply, the parent borrower must go to StudentLoans.gov (Note: This is the U.S. Department of Education’s official student loan website, which has a .gov extension.
+Do not use StudentLoans.com, which is a commercial website.).